open-spaced-repetition/fsrs4anki/README.md

 As an aid in deciding this value, you can view your past retention rate in Anki stats.
 For example, if your retention rate in the past was 90%, you can set 0.90 as your `requestRetention`.

-You can set a higher `requestRetention` but keep in mind that as you increase the `requestRetention` above 0.90, the review load (reviews/day) would increase very rapidly.
+You can set a higher `requestRetention` but keep in mind that as you increase the `requestRetention` above 0.90, the review load (reviews/day) will increase very rapidly.
 For the same reason, it is not advisable to use a `requestRetention` greater than 0.97.

 After deciding the value of `requestRetention`, put this into the scheduler code.
 At the same time, decide the value of `maximumInterval`, which is the maximum interval any card is allowed to attain.
 The value in the FSRS scheduler code overrides the value set in Anki's deck options.